nimcastano/c0323-code-solutions/react-effects/react-effects-quiz-notes.md

 - How do you clean up from an Effect?
   You have to add a cleanup function respective to the first effect.
 - When does the cleanup function run?
-  When the prop value changes.
+  When the dependencies change, so pretty much before every time useEffect is called aside from the first time.

 ## Notes